 When you’re thinking about using fake outdoor cameras, it’s smart to look at what’s good and bad about them.

 Fake security cameras have some plus points for people who want to save money.
-They cost less than real cameras, usually between $20 and $50.
-They're also easy to set up because you don't need to wire them or do any complicated installation.
+They cost less than real cameras.
+They’re also easy to set up because you don’t need to wire them or do any complicated installation.
 Using fake cameras along with real ones can make your security even better.
 They might scare off some criminals while real cameras catch anything that actually happens.

 But fake outdoor security cameras have some big problems too: